EESSI/docs/docs/getting_access/non_standard.md

     $ cat gid.map
     * 1001
 ```
 In addition, you need to create a spec file `software.eessi.io.spec` with the files you want to include and/or exclude in the shrinkwrap.
-For example:
+A basic setup would be:

 ```bash
 /versions/2023.06/compat/linux/x86_64/*